- Statistical programming

 A hierarchical Bayesian model was used to analyze the seasonal temperature and precipitation projections over the PRUDENCE regions of the CH2018 multi-model ensemble (RCP8.5).
 The implementation of this model expands the work done by Kerkhoff (2014), Tay (2016), and Künsch (2017) by evaluating both temperature and precipitation variables for every region-season combination.

-Reduction of the absolute additive bias due to dynamical scaling was evaluated by comparing the bias components associated with the RCM-GCM chains and their corresponding drivers.
-Results were evaluated in terms of the probabilities of reducing at least 20% in the said component, and region-season-chain combinations were classified based on this value.
+The absolute additive bias reduction due to dynamical scaling was evaluated by comparing the bias components associated with the RCM-GCM chains and their corresponding drivers.
+Results were assessed in terms of the probabilities of reducing at least 20% in the said component, and region-season-chain combinations were classified based on this value.

 Report on hydrology and sediments for the Costa Rican river basins draining directly to the San Juan River (2013-2015)